-Associate in Applied Science Degree Information Technology Program Cluster Center for Agriscience & Technologies Program offered at Madison Campuses
+Associate in Applied Science Degree Information Technology Program Cluster

 The Web Analyst/Programmer program meets the specific skills and knowledge requirements of technical and professional jobs within the Information Technology field for an entry-level web analyst/programmer.
 It is designed to meet entry-level educational needs of most segments of the IT field which utilize a variety of computers.
 Training blends general educational development and required IT technical skills.
 Graduates are prepared for entry-level web developer jobs in government, insurance, manufacturing, service, software development, wholesale and retail sales, utilities, banking and accounting.